Yquem in daylight

 Chateau d'Yquem 2016 97p

-Tasted twice - last time in November 2021.
+I tasted it twice, the last time in November 2021.
 Consistent notes.
-Incredibly intense nose of pear, peach, and melon, sheer power on the palate, and great acidity but not as remarkable as in 2014 and 2015 vintages.
+It has an incredible nose of pear, peach, and melon, sheer power on the palate, and great acidity, but it is less remarkable than in the 2014 and 2015 vintages.
 Fabulous intensity, great depth, and length.

 Chateau d'Yquem 2015 99-100p

-Tasted four times - last time in December 2017.
-Consistent notes.
-Unctuous, fabulous acidity and richness, intensity and concentration, fantastic complexity, depth and length.
-Heavenly stuff!
+I tasted it four times, the last time in December 2017.
+It has consistent notes.
+It is unctuous, with fabulous acidity and richness, intensity and concentration, and fantastic complexity, depth, and length.
+It's heavenly stuff!

 Chateau d'Yquem 2014 98p